-In 1994, Congress set a goal of awarding at least 5 percent of government contracts to women-owned businesses.
-As of publication, the US government has never met that goal.
 The closest the federal government have come was in 2012 when the US government awarded 4 percent of government contracts to female business owners.

 Considering that women-owned small businesses account for more than 30 percent of small businesses in the United States, these stats seem dismal.
 If these businesses were able to participate in government and corporate supplier programs, perhaps women would be facing less of a gender gap.